halcon74/halcon-overlay/README.md

 * media-libs/avidemux-plugins - Fixed Gentoo bug 744859.
 Lets to get rid of dev-lang/spidermonkey and of python 2.7.
 * net-im/dino - Fixed Gentoo bug 790170.
 * net-wireless/rtl8192eu - Drivers for the rtl8192eu chipset for wireless adapters (D-Link DWA-131 rev E1 included).
 Based on the ebuild in Guru overlay.
 Updated to a newer commit.
 Absent in ::gentoo.
+* sys-apps/hwids - Dependency for sys-fs/eudev.
+Downloading from my fork.
+Based on ::gentoo ebuilds made at the announcement about planning hwids last-riting in 27 November 2021.
 * sys-apps/v86d - Daemon to run x86 code in an emulated environment.
 Two ebuild versions, one of them is identical to the ebuild in sabayon ("for-gentoo") overlay before klibc last-riting in March 2021.
 * sys-fs/eudev - Downloading from a newly "adopted" project.
 * sys-power/pm-utils - New version, from my fork.
 Re-made ebuild.
 Included all the patches present in ::gentoo before last-riting in January 2021, non-specific Debian patches and a patch from c2p-overlay.
 Included all the additional files from Gentoo/Debian (the same).
 Deleted obsolete files which were being removed by Gentoo ebuild / Debian rules.
 Included pm-quirks.
 Fixed Gentoo bugs 666380, 579912, 549848, 489650, 443530, 703026 and Debian bugs 485443, 659260.